It's Time to Do What You Love

 If you often find yourself paralyzed by the idea of enacting some major change in your life, start small.
 Set attainable goals that you resolve to work toward at achievable time frames.
 Decide what you want and go at it small step by small step.

-While it’s important to set attainable goals, it’s also helpful to think about the bigger reasons we have for making a big change.
+While it’s important to set attainable goals, it’s also helpful to think about the bigger reasons we have for making a large change.
 You know, the happy-in-old-age, saving-for-a-family-vacation, buying-a-home type of goals you’re working toward on a macro level.
-Re-engaging with our loftiest of goals and dreams serves as great incentive to get down to business, and oftentimes, visualizing success may actually help us succeed.
+Re-engaging with our loftiest of goals and dreams serves as a great incentive to get down to business, and oftentimes, visualizing success may actually help us succeed.

 Having a role model or mentor—whether a fictional character whose boldness you admire, a celebrity whose story inspires you, or a family member who has always given fearless advice—can help you find a pathway out of your own stale patterns.
 Like seeking outside perspectives, emulating the personality traits and practices of those you admire can give you a boost of confidence.

 Working toward a goal is hard work.
 Studies suggest that the secret to achieving any goal—big or small—is simply recalling times you succeeded in a similar endeavor.
-Do a little mental exercise to recall a time you felt respected, truly charismatic, or highly engaged in a task, then use that positive thinking to propel you forward toward achieving your goal.
+Do a little mental exercise to recall a time you felt respected, truly charismatic, or highly engaged in a task, and then use that positive thinking to propel you forward toward achieving your goal.

 Though we wouldn’t recommend interrupting a really great forward momentum, we would recommend pausing to reward yourself as you achieve your goals and successfully work toward breaking out of whatever rut you’re in.
 Doing something you really love but rarely have (or make!) time for will help you see the light at the end of the tunnel more clearly.

-Uncertainty and fixating on regrets can be paralyzing.
-Instead of aiming to overcome uncertainty or master the future, accept that you cannot see into the future nor change the past, while acknowledging that both of these things will keep you frozen in a holding pattern, with no hope for progress or improvement.
+Uncertainty and fixation on regrets can be paralyzing.
+Instead of aiming to overcome uncertainty or master the future, accept that you cannot see into the future nor change the past, acknowledging that both of these things will keep you frozen in a holding pattern with no hope for progress or improvement.
 Once you accept this and begin looking at setbacks as opportunities to grow and learn, it becomes easier to take action.
 And taking action is a very good start breaking out of any type of rut.